drym-org/symex.el/README.rst

 Installation
 ============

 Symex is distributed as a collection of small, composable packages, directly maintained at this source repository.
 This allows you maximum flexibility to install just the functionality you actually need, without getting anything extra.
 But it also means that you must explicitly list the Symex packages you are interested in.
 Each of the Symex packages is described below, along with sample config using Straight.el.
+For installation instructions using other package managers, please consult the `user manual <https://drym-org.github.io/symex.el/>`_.

 ``symex-core``
 --------------